I was born and raised in Buenos Aires, Argentina and attended the Universidad del Salvador for undergrad where I studied International Relations.

 In 2013 I got a Fulbright scholarship to pursue a doctoral degree in the US, so I have been in Minnesota since then.
 It is very cold.

-In my spare time I bike, cook, eat out, restore furniture, and obsess over Corgis.
+In my spare time I bike, cook, eat out, restore furniture, obsess over Corgis and spoil my dog, Sonny (see his cute face below).
 I just picked up golf; which was probably a terrible choice.
-The last thing you need when trying to write a dissertation is a hobby that takes three hours of your day and makes you feel useless.
+The last thing you need when trying to write a dissertation is something that takes three hours of your day and makes you feel useless.
 Anyhow, wanna hit the links?